smcgdub/MS4_In_Safe_Hands/README.md

 ## **Table of contents** ##

 ### **1. User Experience & The 5 Planes Of UX** ###
-* 1.1 Target audience
+* 1.1 Target audience - The Strategy Plane
 * 1.2 Visitor goals
-* 1.3 User stories
+* 1.3 User stories - The Scope Plane & - The Structure Plane
-* 1.4 Design choices
+* 1.4 Design choices - The Surface Plane
-* 1.5 Wire frames
+* 1.5 Wire frames - The Skeleton Plane

 ### **2. Features** ###
 * 2.1 Top header